Cuts, Scratches, and Scrapes

 Article Translations: (Spanish)

-You might think a cut or scrape is no big deal, but any time the skin gets broken, there's a risk of infection.
+You might think a cut or scrape is no big deal.
+But any time the skin gets broken, there's a risk of infection.
 So it helps to understand how to care for cuts and scrapes at home — and know when you need to see a doctor.

 - Stop bleeding by pressing a clean, soft cloth against the wound for a few minutes.
 If the wound is bleeding a lot, you'll need to hold pressure for longer (sometimes up to 15 minutes).
-If the wound is small, the bleeding should stop in a few minutes as the blood's clotting factors do their work to seal the wound.

 - As you keep the pressure on and the wound, avoid the urge to peek.
 Lifting the bandage may start the bleeding again.

 - Clean the wound.
-Run warm water over the cut for 5 minutes.
-Then use soap to gently wash the skin around the cut or scrape thoroughly.
+Run water over the cut for 5 minutes.
+Then use soap to gently wash the cut or scrape thoroughly.
 If there's dirt or debris in the wound (like gravel from a scrape), remove it if you can — a soft, damp cloth can help.
 Cleaning the wound helps get infection-causing bacteria out of the injured area.
 If you can't get all the dirt out, call your doctor's office.

 - To prevent infection and reduce scarring, don't pick at the scab or skin around the wound.